braveulysses/broker-groovy-sign-in-sample/README.md

 ### Handlers

+Incoming requests are dispatched to handlers for processing.
+Most but not all handlers in this application are tied to particular request paths.

 * **SessionHandler**: Invoked for every request.
 Checks for a session and creates one when one doesn't already exist.
-* **DefaultProtectedResourceHandler** `/protected`: Represents an application resource that may not be accessed by an unauthenticated user.
+* **DefaultProtectedResourceHandler** `/protected/default`: Represents an
+application resource that may not be accessed by an unauthenticated user.
 If the user is not authenticated, then this handler will redirect to the login endpoint.
 If the user is authenticated, then this handler will perform a SCIM request and display the result.
-* **ScopeProtectedResourceHandler** `/protected`: Represents an application resource that may not be accessed unless the user has authorized a specific scope.
+* **ScopeProtectedResourceHandler** `/protected/scope`: Represents an
+application resource that may not be accessed unless the user has authorized a specific scope.
 This demonstrates how an application might check granted scopes subsequent to an authorization.
-* **AcrProtectedResourceHandler** `/protected`: Represents an application resource that may not be accessed unless the user's authentication state satisfies a particular AMR.
+* **AcrProtectedResourceHandler** `/protected/acr`: Represents an application
+resource that may not be accessed unless the user's authentication state satisfies a particular AMR.
 This demonstrates how an application may make an authorization decision based on information about the user's authentication